 Previous research has shown that MAP kinase signals cells to proliferate, Malbon said.
-The new research established a link of the molecule and the growth and spread of breast cancer, he said.
-Elevated levels of MAP kinase also were found in the lymph nodes of breast cancer patients whose cancer spread between extremely high levels of introducing special molecules to cancerous cells designed to "turn off" the MAP kinase cell.
-Such targeted treatment in cases that are detected early can be preferable to the more scattershot approaches of to other parts of their body, making the molecule a marker for those so-called metastatic cancers, he said.
+The new research established a link growth and spread of breast cancer, he said Elevated levels of MAP kinase also were found in the lymph nodes of breast cancer patients whose cancer spread between extremely high levels of introducing special mole-of the molecule and the cules to cancerous cells cules to cancerous cells designed to "turn off" the MAP kinase cell.
+Such targeted treatment in cases that are detected early can be preferable to the more scattershot approaches of

+AP/Amy Kranz

+to other parts of their body, making the molecule a marker for those so-called metastatic cancers, he said.

 The discovery could allow doctors to test for high levels of MAP kinase in breast cells, allowing detection of breast cancer even before noticeable tumors develop, Malbon said.

-It also raises the possibility radiation therapy chemotherapy, Malbon said.
+It also raises the possibility

+radiation therapy chemotherapy, Malbon said.

-The Stony Brook study was funded in part by the American Cancer Society and involved examination of tissue specimens from more than 25 patients - some with normal breast tissue, some with breast cancer and some with other breast diseases.
-Have something to say?
+The Stony Brook study was funded in part by the American Cancer Society and involved examination of tissue specimens from more than 25 patients - some with normal breast tissue, some with breast cancer and some with other breast diseases Have something to say?
 Use Observer classifieds.